Connecticut is known for its spectacular seasons and cute little towns.

 Rye Marshlands has about 3 miles of trails through woods, meadows and trails down to the forest and marshes of the harbor and Long Island Sound.

-From the cliffs, there are some beautiful views of Rye harbor framed by the trees surrounding you.
+From the cliffs, there are some beautiful views of Rye harbor that the trees surrounding you perfectly frame.

 And at a distance of about a 25-minute walk from the Harrison train station, it’s one of the easiest options for hiking trails near NYC by train!